warnerau/landing_page/README.md

 # Landing Page
-A simple landing page for completed for The Odin Project Made to practice CSS Flexbox
+A simple landing page for completed for The Odin Project made to practise CSS Flexbox